tony722/AET.Lighting.LutronQS.KeypadButtonWatcher/README.md

 To use this sheet as a template, open it and go to "File->Make A Copy" and save it in your own Google Drive.

 * Row 1 is required: it is the column headers (the names of each column)
 * Column A is required.
-Cell A1 must be "Keypads"
+Cell A1 must be "Keypads". _(All other cells in this column must be blank.)_
 * Column B is required.
 It is the LutronQS Integration Id for the keypad and the button number (Id,button). e.g. 37,6
 * Column C is required.
 It is the group number of output on the SIMPL+ module.
 * Column D is required.
 It is the output number in the group on the SIMPL+ module.